Curriculum Infusion of Real Life Issues

 • Building pro-social norms: Based on their in-class study students can write about and discuss the harm substance abuse causes individuals, families and communities.
 As indicated, they can share what they have learned in talks to younger students and in school-wide prevention activities.
 Development of concern for the damage substance abuse does to individuals, families and communities is an important prevention strategy.
 Students who care about the harm drugs can do to themselves and others are less likely to abuse substances and more likely to act on behalf of others to prevent drug abuse.

-• Correcting misperceptions (exaggerations) of the extent of drug use: Student can estimate the extent of drug use by their classmates and then conduct an anonymous survey to determine the actual level of substance use by peers.
+• Correcting misperceptions (exaggerations) of the extent of drug use: Students can estimate the extent of drug use by their classmates and then conduct an anonymous survey to determine the actual extent of drug use by peers.
 Students usually exaggerate the extent of drug use by peers and are inclined to increase their own use of substances to fit the misperceived norm.
-Responses to the 2018 Illinois Youth Survey demonstrate the exaggeration of use of substances by peers.
-Asked what percent of students at your school have had beer, wine or hard liquor in the past 30 days, 69 percent of 12th graders overestimated the use of these substances by other students.
-77 percent exaggerated the use of marijuana by other students; 75 percent overestimated the use of cigarettes.
+Responses to the 2024 Illinois Youth Survey demonstrate the exaggeration of use of drugs by peers.
+43 percent of 12th graders thought students at their school had beer, wine or hard liquor in the past 30 days.
+Actually only 21 percent reported alcohol use in the past 30 days.
+41 percent of 12th graders believed that students at their school had used marijuana in the past 30 days.
+Actually only 11 percent had used marijuana in that time period.
 Research shows that correcting the exaggeration of substance use by peers can significantly reduce the extent of drug use in a student population.
 Students no longer feel pressure to conform to a misperceived norm.

 • Increasing Perceptions of the Personal Risk of Substance Use: Based on their study students can write about and discuss the risks of substance abuse.
 Critical to this strategy is that the student understands the risk to her/himself.
 Student athletes can learn how substance use interferes with their athletic performance.
 High achieving students can learn how substance use lowers grades.
 Women can learn the increased risk of sexual assault in the context of heavy drinking.
 The dramatic decline in cigarette smoking in the U. S. demonstrates the potential power of this strategy.
 As understanding of the personal risk of cigarette smoking increased use of cigarettes declined significantly.